vpuri3/KolmogorovArnold.jl/README.md

     KDense( 1, 10, 10; use_base_act = false),
     KDense(10, 10, 10; use_base_act = false),
     KDense(10,  1, 10; use_base_act = false),
-)
+) # 1_200 parameters, plus 30 states
 p, st = Lux.setup(rng, kan) |> device
 f(p) = mlp(x, p, st)[1] |> sum

 @btime CUDA.@sync $kan($x, $p, $st) # 83.275 μs (310 allocations: 10.00 KiB)
 @btime CUDA.@sync Zygote.gradient($f, $p) # 874.364 μs (2746 allocations: 99.70 KiB)
 ```
-Although KANs are currently slower than MLPs, the promise with this
+Although KANs are currently 2-3x slower than an MLPs with the same number of parameters,
-architecture is that a small KAN can potentially do the work of a much bigger MLP.
+the promise with this architecture is that a small KAN can potentially do the work of a much bigger MLP.
 More experiments need to be done to assess the validity of this claim.

 This package will be actively developed for the time-being.